 Contact: Professor Jessica Ventura

-How do people live with these live with these disabilities in societies that have limited government support for such needs?
+How are the challenges of disabilities and congenital disorders addressed in the developing world?
+How do people live with these disabilities in societies that have limited government support for such needs?

 Applications will be considered for acceptance in the order received.